rushi2372/Amazon-Global-Sales-Analysis-using-PowerBI-Dashboard/README.md

-# Amazon-Global-Sales-Analysis-using-PowerBI-Dashboard
+# Amazon Global Sales Analysis Using Power BI Dashboard

-# Summary
+## Summary
-This Power BI Dashboard provides an interactive view of Amazon's global sales data, allowing users to explore and analyze different aspects of the business by interacting with various sections.
-The numbers and visualizations displayed are dynamic and will update based on the user's selections.
+This Power BI dashboard provides an interactive and insightful view of Amazon's global sales data.
+Users can explore various aspects of Amazon's business through dynamic visualizations that update based on user-selected filters and parameters.
+It allows for in-depth analysis of sales, profit margins, market trends, and customer behavior.

---> Sales Projection: This section shows the projected sales volume, which will change based on the selected filters or parameters.
-Product Unit, KPI, and Return: These metrics display the total number of product units, a key performance indicator, and the return value, respectively.
-The values will dynamically update based on the user's selections.
+# Dashboard Features
+--> Sales Projection: Displays projected sales volumes, dynamically updated with selected filters, including product units, key performance indicators (KPIs), and returns.

---> Sales by Segment: This pie chart visualizes the sales breakdown by segment (Consumer, Corporate, and Home Office).
-The slices will adjust their sizes based on the applied filters.
+--> Sales by Segment: Interactive pie chart visualizing sales breakdown by segments (Consumer, Corporate, and Home Office), adjusting in real-time based on applied filters.

---> Sales by Market: This chart displays the sales distribution across different geographic markets (Asia Pacific, Europe, USCA, LATAM, and Africa).
-The slices will resize dynamically as the user explores different scenarios.
+--> Sales by Market: Shows sales distribution across geographic markets (Asia Pacific, Europe, US/Canada, LATAM, and Africa), with resizing slices based on user selections.

---> Sales by Region: The world map shows the sales volume across different regions, with the size of the bubbles representing the sales volume.
-The bubbles will change in size and location based on the selected filters.
+--> Sales by Region: World map with bubble sizes representing sales volume across regions, which change dynamically with filter adjustments.

---> Profit by Customer Name: This bar chart displays the profit contribution by individual customer names.
-The bars will adjust their heights based on the selected parameters.
-Bottom 5 Profit by Product and Top 5 Profit by Product: These charts show the five products with the lowest and highest profit margins, respectively.
-The products and their corresponding bar lengths will change dynamically based on the user's selections.
+--> Profit by Customer Name: Bar chart displaying the profit contribution by individual customers, adjusting according to selected parameters.
+--> Product Profitability: Dynamic charts highlighting the top and bottom 5 products by profit margin, updating in real-time.

---> Key Insights:
+# Key Insights
-Amazon's biggest sales come from Asia Pacific and the US/Canada regions.
-These are their strongest markets.
-Most of Amazon's sales are from products sold to individual consumers, rather than businesses or offices.
-Some Amazon products make a lot of profit, while others don't make much profit at all.
-There's a big difference in how profitable different products are.
-The map shows that Amazon sells a lot in North America and Europe, but there are opportunities to grow sales in other parts of the world.

---> Recommendations:
+--> Strongest Markets: Asia Pacific and US/Canada regions are Amazon’s top sales markets, showing the most potential for continued growth.
+--> Consumer Focus: Most of Amazon's sales come from the Consumer segment, suggesting a need for continued focus and expansion in this area.
+--> Profit Variability: Significant differences exist in product profitability, indicating areas for optimization in pricing, sales strategy, and product offerings.
+--> Global Expansion: There are untapped opportunities for growth in underperforming regions, such as LATAM and Africa.

+# Recommendations
+--> Market Expansion: Increase investments in advertising and improve logistics in Asia Pacific and US/Canada to capitalize on strong market potential.
+Expand efforts in emerging markets like LATAM and Africa to diversify revenue streams.
-Market Expansion: Amazon should invest more in advertising and building better delivery systems in Asia Pacific and the US/Canada.
-These are their strongest markets with lots of potential customers.
-Focus on Consumer Products: Given the significant contribution of the Consumer segment, Amazon should focus on enhancing its consumer offerings, improving customer experience, and exploring new product lines or services tailored to consumer needs.
+--> Enhance Consumer Segment: Focus on expanding and improving the consumer product range, optimizing customer experience, and exploring new product lines tailored to consumer needs.

---> Review Product Profits: Amazon should carefully look at why some products make a lot of profit while others don't.
-They may need to adjust prices, improve delivery, or change which products they sell to make more money.

---> Sell in New Countries: While continuing to sell in their current big markets, Amazon should also look for new countries with lots of potential customers.
-They may need to adapt their products and marketing for these new markets.

---> Use Data to Make Decisions: Amazon should use the interactive dashboard to constantly check sales numbers, customer preferences, and market trends.
-This will help them make good decisions and quickly adapt their strategies as things change.

-By following these recommendations, Amazon can strengthen its position as a leader, make more money from its products, and find new opportunities for growth while maintaining a customer-centric approach.
+--> Review Product Profits: Analyze low-margin products to identify opportunities for price adjustments or product portfolio changes that could improve profitability.
+--> Explore New Markets: Investigate selling in additional countries with large, untapped customer bases.
+Tailor products and marketing strategies to new regional needs.
+--> Data-Driven Decision Making: Use the interactive dashboard to monitor and analyze key metrics continuously, ensuring timely adjustments to strategies based on evolving trends.